 - Once all pieces are coated set pressure cooker to saute and add olive oil.
 Add cutlets so they're not overlapping so you can lightly brown both sides of each piece.
 Remove when done and set aside.
 Once they're all done use 1/4 c the broth to deglaze the pot to get all stuck on pieces off.

-- Add butter, allow to melt and then add onions.
+- ** Using frozen chicken cutlets start here ** Add butter on saute function, allow to melt and then add onions.
 Saute until they're soft, then add mushrooms and remaining salt and pepper, and garlic.
 Continue to saute for a few minutes just to soften mushrooms.

 - Add wine and stir cooking for 3 more minutes.
 Turn off saute function and pour in your broth.
 Stir contents.